Getting Started with PIC-IoT WG

 Ambient Light Readtrigger, which sends the ambient light data to Atmosphere when the light level is read every half a second.

-Add Dataability within the cloud event’s
+Add Dataability within the Device Event’s

 The final canvas for each tab should resemble the following images: